Sterling Holiday Resorts Limited: About investors

 In 2009, Bay Capital (formerly Indus Hospitality Fund) invested in Sterling Holiday Resorts, acquiring an 18.80% stake.
 Again in 2009, India Discovery Fund acquired a 7% stake in the company.
-Bay Capital and others (including India Discovery Fund, Damani group and Jhunjhunwala group) now holds a total stake of 47.42% in Sterling Holiday Resorts through its funds.
+Bay Capital and others (including India Discovery Fund, Damani group and Jhunjhunwala group) held a total stake of 47.42% in Sterling Holiday Resorts through its funds.

 In July 2011, the company announced an Extraordinary General Meeting on 13 August 2011 to seek shareholder approval to raise Rs.
 121.5 crore capital through the issuance of equity shares & warrants on a preferential basis to a consortium of investors led by Rakesh Jhunjhunwala and Radhakrishna Damani.

 On 7 February 2014, Thomas Cook India Ltd. (TCIL) & Sterling Holiday Resorts Limited announced a merger between the companies.